noobshow/terms/nab/nabterms_au.md

 (a) refuse to accept a transaction if it is invalid or unacceptable, or may charge it back to You if it has already been processed, even if You have been given an authorisation; and

-(b) reverse a sales transaction as a chargeback, and debit Your account for the amount of the chargeback, for any of the reasons in clauses 8.1 and 8.2 and any other reason NAB notifies to You of from time to time; and
+(b) reverse a sales transaction as a Chargeback, and debit Your account for the amount of the Chargeback, for any of the reasons in clauses 8.1 and 8.2 and any other reason NAB notifies to You of from time to time; and

 (c) without limiting the above, delay, block, freeze or refuse to accept any transaction where NAB has reasonable grounds to believe that the transaction breaches Australian law or sanctions or the laws or sanctions of any other country.

 ### 9. Settlement and Transactions

-9.1        NAB will provide settlement on each business day for the gross amount of all funds received from the Card Schemes in respect of transactions processed under these Terms, less any chargebacks or refunds.
+9.1        NAB will provide settlement on each business day for the gross amount of all funds received from the Card Schemes in respect of transactions processed under these Terms, less any Chargebacks or refunds.

 9.2        You authorise and direct NAB to pay all amounts due to You under these Terms to Stripe, who You have appointed as Your agent for the purpose of receiving all settlement funds payable by NAB to You under these Terms.